MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 ## Configuration

 **All application runtime configuration is stored in Azure Key Vault** including secrets and non-sensitive settings.
-You can use a configuration store, such as Azure App Configuration, to store the settings.
-However, for mission critical applications, another component will introduce another point of failure.
+A configuration store, such as Azure App Configuration, could be used to store the settings, however, having a single store reduces the number of potential points of failure for mission-critical applications.
 Using Key Vault for runtime configuration simplifies the overall implementation.

 **Key Vaults are only populated by Terraform deployment**.
 The required values are either sourced directly from Terraform (such as database connection strings) or passed through as Terraform variables from the deployment pipeline.

 **Infrastructure and deployment configuration** of individual environments (`e2e`, `int`, `prod`) is stored in variable files that are part of the source code repository.
 This approach has two benefits:

-- All changes in environment are tracked and go through deployment pipelines before they're applied to the environment.
+- All changes in an environment are tracked and go through deployment pipelines before they're applied to the environment.
 - Individual e2e environments can be configured differently, because deployment is based on code in a branch.

-The exception is the storage of **sensitive values** for the pipelines.
+One exception is the storage of **sensitive values** for pipelines.
 These values are stored as secrets in Azure DevOps variable groups.

 ## Container security

-Securing container images (also referred to as 'hardening') is important aspect of every containerized workload.
+Securing container images (also referred to as 'hardening') is an important aspect of every containerized workload.

-The application Docker containers, used in the reference implementation, are based on **runtime images**, not SDK, to minimize footprint and potential attack surface.
+Workload Docker containers used in the reference implementation are based on **runtime images**, not SDK, to minimize footprint and potential attack surface.
+There are no additional tools installed (such as `ping`, `wget`, or `curl`).

 The application runs under a non-privileged user `workload`, created as part of the image build process: